SamCodesAlright/GuardMyTrip-App/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0.0-3178C6.svg)](https://www.typescriptlang.org/)
 [![Vite](https://img.shields.io/badge/Vite-4.4.5-646CFF.svg)](https://vitejs.dev/)

-Note: This is a UI prototype of GuardMyTrip.
+Note: This is a UI prototype of GuardMyTrip WebApp.
 It represents the design and user flow of our future application but does not yet include backend services, real-time data, or production-ready features.

 ## GuardMyTrip App Prototype Features (UI Only)